Updated March 2021 to remain up to date and accurate.

 According to the EU regulations, the PDO products must be grown and produced in a specific region using traditional production methods.
 It’s all about unique quality and special characteristics, linked to the climate, the nature of the soil and local know-how.

-Oliviada Premium Extra Virgin Olive Oil is one of the best PDO Kalamata Olive Oils in 2020
+Oliviada Extra Virgin Olive Oil is one of the best PDO Kalamata Olive Oils in 2021

 The end product is Oliviada premium extra virgin olive oil – 100% pure, unblended, first cold-pressed olive oil and classified PDO Kalamata olive oil.
-Acidity is 0.26% in 2020 which confirms the premium extra virgin olive oil quality.
+Due to low acidity Oliviada olive oil is confirmed the premium extra virgin olive oil quality.

 Oliviada olive oil specifics